alexeipancratov/span-strings/README.md

         if (!result.isEmpty() && result.equals(lookupPhrase)) {
             return result.toString();
         } else {
-            return result.toString(); //"You didn't guess the logic of this function";
+            return "You didn't guess the logic of this function";
         }
     }
 }